 DONALD E. FENNOY II

-Former Superintendent of Schools for The School District of Palm Beach County
+Former Superintendent, The School District of Palm Beach County

 Dr. Donald E. Fennoy II is the former superintendent of The School District of Palm Beach County in Florida.
 The district is the 10th largest in the country with more than 193,000 students and 23,000 employees.